wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 	...

 	def add_category(request):

+		form = CategoryForm()

 		# A HTTP POST?
 		if request.method == 'POST':
 			form = CategoryForm(request.POST)
 			# Have we been provided with a valid form?
 			if form.is_valid():
 				# Save the new category to the database.
 				form.save(commit=True)
 				# Now that the category is saved
 				# We could give a confirmation message
 				# But since the most recent catergory added is on the index page
 				# Then we can direct the user back to the index page.
 				return index(request)
 			else:
 				# The supplied form contained errors -
 				# just print them to the terminal.
 				print(form.errors)
-	    else:
-	        # If the request was not a POST,
-			# display the form to enter details.
-	        form = CategoryForm()

 		# Will handle the bad form, new form, or
 		# no form supplied cases.
 		# Render the form with error messages (if any).
 		return render(request, 'rango/add_category.html', {'form': form})

 The new `add_category()` view adds several key pieces of functionality for handling forms.
-First, we check the HTTP request method, to determine if it was a HTTP `GET` or `POST`.
-We can then handle different requests methods appropriately - i.e. whether we want to show a form (if it is a `GET`), or process form data (if it is a `POST`) - all from the same URL.
+First, we create a CategoryForm(), then we check if the HTTP request was a `POST` i.e. if the user submitted data via the form.
+We can then handle the `POST` request through the same URL.
 The `add_category()` view function can handle three different
 scenarios:

 -   showing a new, blank form for adding a category;